influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/countstr.md

 ## Parameters

 ### v
-The string value in which to count non-overlapping instances of `substr`.
+The string value to search.

 _**Data type:** String_